-In the case of single-person households with dependent children (48.3 %) were at risk of poverty or social exclusion, compared with only about two in every ten (19.0 %) of households with two adults and two dependent children.
+In the case of single-person households with dependent children, 47.8 % were at risk of poverty or social exclusion, compared with only about two in every ten (18.2 %) of households with two adults and two dependent children.

-More generally, the AROPE rate for single person with dependent children was approximately 22 pp higher than for households with dependent children (48.3 % vs 26.0 %).
-32.5 % of households with two adults and three or more dependent children and 30.6 % of households with three or more adults with dependent children were at risk of poverty or social exclusion.
+More generally, the AROPE rate for single person with dependent children was 22.7 pp higher than for households with dependent children (47.8 % vs 25.1 %).
+31.7 % of households with two adults and three or more dependent children and 30.0 % of households with three or more adults with dependent children were at risk of poverty or social exclusion.

 Low to very low work intensity households with dependent children

-Labour is the most important source of income for most households and thus has an impact on the AROPE rate, i.e. the share of people below the poverty threshold.
+Labour is the most important source of income for most households and thus has an impact on the people at risk of poverty or social exclusion.
 However, jobless households are not the only ones at risk of poverty.
 That is why the relationship between employment and risk of poverty at household level is used to assess the concept of work intensity.
 Work intensity reflects how much working age adults in a household worked in relation to their total work potential in a year.
-For example, dependent children who live in households with very low work intensity (equal or inferior to 0.2) are those living in households where, on average, the adults worked less than 20 % of their time in a year.
+For example, dependent children who live in households with very low work intensity (equal or inferior to 0.2) are those living in households where, on average, the adults worked less than or equal to 20 % of their time in a year.

 Compared to households without dependent children, households with dependent children were at a greater risk of poverty across all levels of work intensity.
-In addition, the gap between households with and without dependent children increased when work intensity decreased.
-This difference in the at-risk-of-poverty rate ranged from around 3 pp for high and very high work intensity households to around 17 pp for low and very low work intensity households with dependent children.
+In addition, the gap between households with and without dependent children increased when work intensity decreased (except for the very low work intensity class).
+This difference in the at-risk-of-poverty rate ranged from around 2 pp for very high work intensity households to around 22 pp for low work intensity households.

 Impact of parents’ education level on risk of poverty

-The difference between household with parents achieved a high level of education (5–6 ISCED) and those with low level of education (0–2 ISCED) is 42.5 pp.
+The difference between households with parents having achieved a high level of education (5–8 ISCED) and those with low level of education (0–2 ISCED) is 44.2 pp.

-At country level, the difference between the AROPE rates for children with parents with low and high levels of education ranged from 12.1–22.8 pp in Finland, Ireland and the United Kingdom to 73.7–80.0 pp in Bulgaria, Romania and Slovakia.
+At country level, the difference between the AROPE rates for children with parents with low and high levels of education ranged from 17.9–26.6 pp in Denmark, Finland and the United Kingdom to 66.1–84.9 pp in Croatia, Romania and Slovakia.

 Country of birth of the parents and risk of poverty

 Migrant background also matters.
-In fact, children with a migrant background tended to be more exposed to poverty than the total child population.
-Overall, in 2014 (see Figure 5), children (aged 0–17) with at least one foreign-born parent were at a greater risk of poverty (14.4 pp higher) than children with native-born parents (see Data sources and availability).
-The greatest differences between children with foreign and native-born parents were recorded in Spain (+ 32.0 pp) and Greece (+ 29.3 pp).
-For seven other EU Member States for which data is available, the difference was more than 15.0 pp.
+In fact, at EU-28 level, children with a migrant background tended to be more exposed to poverty than the total child population.
+Overall, in 2015 (see Figure 5), children (aged 0–17) with at least one foreign-born parent were at a greater risk of poverty (14.8 pp higher) than children with native-born parents (see Data sources and availability).
+The greatest differences between children with foreign and native-born parents were recorded in Sweden (+ 27.9 pp), Denmark (+ 27.6 pp) and Greece (+ 27.3 pp).
+For 10 other EU Member States for which data is available, the difference was more than 15.0 pp.

 However, in some EU Member States having a migrant background did not result in more exposure to poverty than the native-born population.
-Latvia and Hungary (– 9.6 pp and – 6.8 pp, respectively) were the only EU Member States (for which data is available), along with Portugal (+ 0.2 pp) and Slovakia (+ 1.3 pp), where children with at least one foreign-born parent had a lower or similar at-risk-of-poverty rate than children of native-born parents.
+Latvia and Estonia (– 5.7 pp and – 2.0 pp, respectively) were the only EU Member States (for which data is available and reliable), where children with at least one foreign-born parent had a lower at-risk-of-poverty rate than children of native-born parents.

 Material deprivation at household level